Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Introduction

-We proceed to investigate the gradients of the Binary Cross Entropy (BCE) loss and the BCE-ranking combination loss.
-In scenarios with sparse positive feedback, such as ad Click-Through Rate (CTR) prediction where only a small fraction of samples are positive (clicks), negative samples tend to receive small gradients when using the BCE loss, leading to optimization challenges.
-However, in the combination loss, the ranking loss contributes significantly larger gradients, effectively mitigating the aforementioned gradient vanishing problem.
+We proceed to investigate the gradients of the BCE method and the Combined-Pair.
+In scenarios with sparse positive feedback, such as ad CTR prediction where only a small fraction of samples are positive (clicks), we demonstrate that \emph{negative samples get small gradients in the BCE method, leading to optimization difficulties}.
+However, \emph{the ranking loss in the Combined-Pair contributes significantly larger gradients, effectively mitigating the gradient vanishing problem}.

 To further validate our perspective, we conduct comprehensive experiments.
-Firstly, we generate artificial datasets with varying degrees of positive sample sparsity and observe that the sparser the positive samples, the greater the performance improvement achieved by incorporating a ranking loss alongside the BCE loss.
-Secondly, in addition to the combination loss, we explore alternative approaches that address the gradient vanishing issue, such as Focal Loss~\cite{lin2017focal}.
+Firstly, we generate artificial datasets with varying degrees of positive sample sparsity and observe that the sparser the positive samples, the greater the performance improvement achieved by incorporating an auxiliary ranking loss.
+Secondly, in addition to the classification-ranking combination loss, we explore alternative approaches that address the gradient vanishing issue, such as Focal Loss~\cite{lin2017focal} and a new Combined-Contrastive method.
 Lastly, we successfully deployed the classification-ranking combination loss in the CTR prediction within Tencent's online advertising system, resulting in substantial revenue increases.
-In summary, our contributions can be summarized as follows: \begin{itemize}

-\item We uncover a novel challenge associated with binary cross entropy loss in recommendation scenarios with sparse positive feedback: the gradient vanishing of negative samples. \item We present a fresh perspective to comprehend the effectiveness of the classification-ranking combination loss in recommendation systems.
-The inclusion of ranking loss introduces larger gradients for negative samples, effectively addressing their optimization challenges during training. \item We substantiate our claims through theoretical analysis, offline experiments, and online empirical evaluations.
-Our findings demonstrate that the ranking loss generates significantly larger and compatible gradients for negative samples, resulting in improved optimization during training and enhanced classification performance on the testing data. \end{itemize}
+In summary, our contributions can be summarized as follows: \begin{itemize} \item We uncover a challenge associated with binary cross entropy loss in recommendation scenarios with sparse positive feedback: the gradient vanishing of negative samples. \item We present a novel perspective on the effectiveness of involving an auxiliary ranking loss in recommendation systems: it introduces larger gradients for negative samples, addressing the gradient vanishing issue. \item We substantiate our claims through theoretical analysis, offline experiments, and online empirical evaluations. \end{itemize}